-As we head into the warmer months of the year, there are a few factors that will continue to influence the direction of the trucking market and freight rates for 2019.
+As we head into the warmer months of the year, there are a few factors that will continue to influence the direction of the trucking market, freight rates, and trucking capacity for 2019.
 Throughout 2018, much of the market was affected by the electronic logging devices (ELD) mandate, the driver shortage, natural disasters, import tariffs and a booming domestic economy.

 This is not the case for 2019 as it looks as though things will mostly return to a normalized state.
 To understand the pull back towards standard conditions, we will look at some of the factors currently influencing the state of the trucking market.

 Electronic Logging Devices Expansion

 One aspect of the trucking market that will not change this year, however, is the prevalence of electronic logging devices in vehicles.
 In fact, ELDs will further expand into universal, industry-wide usage.
 By December 16, 2019, further regulations concerning the devices will be rolled out as part of the tiered structure of the ELD mandate.

 According to the mandate, automatic on-board recording devices (AOBRDs) will be banned in the commercial truck space by the end of the year.
 Instead of continuing to rely on AOBRDs, trucks must incorporate ELDs in their place.